evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-03/readme.md

 # lab-03 - working with Stack Outputs

-## Estimated completion time - ?? min
+## Estimated completion time - 15 min

 ### Pulumi output

 Here are some quotes collected from the original [documentation](https://www.pulumi.com/docs/intro/concepts/programming-model/#outputs).

->Resource properties are treated specially in Pulumi.
+>Resource properties are treated specially in Pulumi, both for purposes of input and output.
 All resource arguments accept inputs.
 Inputs are values of type Input<T> , a type that permits either a raw value of a given type (like string, integer, boolean etc...), an asynchronously computed value (i.e., a `Promise` or `Task`), or an output read from another resource’s properties.

 >All resource properties on the instance object itself are outputs.
 Outputs are values of type Output<T> , which behave very much like promises; this is necessary because outputs are not fully known until the infrastructure resource has actually completed provisioning, which happens asynchronously.
 Outputs are also how Pulumi tracks dependencies between resources.